diku-dk/futhark/docs/package-management.rst

 memory reads and writes, which can trivially lead to exploitable behaviour.
 You should not use untrusted code that employs ``unsafe`` (but the ``--safe`` compiler option may help).
-However, this is not any worse than using external code in a conventional impure language, which generally can perform any conceivable harmful action.
+However, this is not any worse than calling external code in a conventional impure language, which generally can perform any conceivable harmful action.